Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-where $L$ is an appropriate microscopic length scale that provides a UV cutoff to the theory.
-(We will adopt the notation $T_\theta \equiv T_{\theta}(T=0)$.)
-Of particular interest here is that in $d=2$, $\kappa$ has units of energy.
-For a layered system of weakly Josephson coupled superconducting planes, the appropriate length scale is $L=c$, i.e. the spacing between planes.
-(More generally, $L$ is the larger of $c$ and the superconducting coherence length, $\xi_c$, in the interplane direction.) \footnote{ One consequence of this is that close enough to $T_c$ the physics must universally crossover to 3D criticality, in which case $L \sim \xi_c$. }
+where $L$ is an appropriate microscopic length scale that provides an ultraviolet cutoff for the theory, $d$ is the number of dimensions and $k_{\rm B}$ is the Boltzmann constant.
+We will adopt the notation $T_\theta \equiv T_{\theta}(T=0)$.
+Of particular interest here is that when $d=2$, $\kappa$ has units of energy.
+For a layered system of weakly Josephson-coupled superconducting planes, the appropriate length scale $L$ is the spacing between planes, {$a_c$.
+(More generally, $L$ is the larger of $a_c$} and the superconducting coherence length, $\xi_c$, in the interplane direction.
+One consequence of this is that, close enough to \Tc, the physics must universally cross over to three-dimensional (3D) criticality, in which case $L \sim \xi_c$.)

-The meaning of this energy scale is that thermal phase fluctuations are dilute (and hence in certain senses negligible) so long as the temperature is much less than $T_\theta(T)$, while they have an order one effect on the physics when the temperature is of order $T_{\theta}(T)$ or greater.
-Close enough to $T_c$, phase fluctuations are always important: In 2D, as $T \to T_c$ from below, $T_\theta(T) \to (2/\pi) T_c$ (i.e. there is a universal drop of the phase stiffness at $T_c$).
-In 3D (to the extent that gauge-field fluctuations can be ignored), $T_\theta$ goes to zero as $T\to \Tc^-$, with universal 3D XY critical exponents.
-However, in both cases, if at low temperatures $T_\theta \gg T_c$, it is only in a range of temperatures of order $\Delta T \sim T_c (T_c/T_\theta)$ that phase fluctuations are expected to be important.
-Thus, even in the case of a film of a conventional {\it clean} superconductor of microscopic thickness $W$, since $T_\theta \sim E_F (k_F W)\gg T_c$, universal 2D XY behavior is essentially unobservable.
+The meaning of this energy scale is that thermal phase fluctuations are dilute (and hence in certain senses negligible) as long as the temperature is much less than $T_\theta(T)$, and that they have an order-one effect only when the temperature is of order $T_{\theta}(T)$ or greater.
+Close enough to \Tc, phase fluctuations are always important.
+In two dimensions, as $T \to \Tc$ from below, $T_\theta(T) \to (2/\pi)$ \Tc (that is, there is a universal drop of the phase stiffness at $\Tc$).
+In three dimensions (to the extent that gauge-field fluctuations can be ignored), $T_\theta$ goes to zero as $T\to \Tc$ {from below}, with universal 3D XY critical exponents.
+However, in both cases, if at low temperatures $T_\theta \gg \Tc$, phase fluctuations are expected to be important only in a range of temperatures of order $\Delta T \sim \Tc (\Tc/T_\theta)$.
+Thus, even in the case of a film of a conventional, clean superconductor of microscopic thickness $W$, universal two-dimensional XY behaviour is essentially unobservable because $T_\theta$ is of the order of the Fermi temperature ($T_\theta \sim E_F (k_F W)\gg \Tc$).